Joshfd05/DemoGenie/Backend/README.md

 ## Notes
 - Uses in-memory storage with seeded AEs and bookings for demo speed
 - JSON response keys mirror the frontend dummy objects so no UI changes are required
+- AI integration automatically falls back to mock data if OpenAI is unavailable
-- Calendar and AI integrations are mocked; swap out in utils.py
+- Calendar integration is mocked; swap out in utils.py